 The PGA Centenary (formerly known as the Monarch) opened for play in 1993 and it's a big stadium course.
-In fact, it's the longest inland course in Scotland, measuring a nearly 7,300 yards from the back tees.
+In fact, it's the longest inland course in Scotland, measuring nearly 7,300 yards from the back tees.
 There are five tee boxes to choose from, so select carefully to ensure maximum enjoyment.
 We're not buggy lovers, but there are some long walks between the greens and tees.
-If the PGA Centenary is your second round of the day at Gleneagles, a buggy comes highly recommended.
+If the PGA Centenary is your second round of the day at Gleneagles, a cart comes highly recommended.

 “The finest parcel of land in the world I have ever been given to work with,” was how Jack Nicklaus described the rolling moorland.
 This is Nicklaus's first and only design project in Scotland and he's done a fine understated job.
 Only a couple of holes feature water hazards, and these are for practical, irrigation reasons rather than for effect.
 The PGA Centenary definitely complements, but also contrasts markedly with the King's and Queen's.
 The usual Nicklaus features are in place – huge undulating greens, bold bunkering and, of course, a number of risk and reward holes.

 The key to scoring well on the PGA Centenary is to avoid coming up short with your approach shots.
 Invariably, much of the trouble is at the front of the greens, so take enough club.
 Our favourite holes are those adjacent to the King's course and the 5th is a cracker.
-The long par four is called "Crookit Cratur" and it's a fun rollercoaster of a hole with a bottle-necked entrance to the green.
-The 9th is also superb – a par five which has trouble in the shape of water and bunkers (one of which is huge) lurking down the right.
+The long par four is called "Crookit Cratur" – it's a fun rollercoaster of a hole with a bottle-necked entrance to the green.
+The 9th is also worthy of mention – a par five which has trouble in the shape of water and bunkers (one of which is huge) lurking down the right.